tomp332/Lazy-Wifi/README.md

   <img src="./images/docker_logo.png" alt="Docker logo" width=100 height=80>
 </div>
   <br></br>
-  Lazy-Wifi is an automated wifi attack tool that makes your life easier regarding to the entire brute force attack surface.
-  This project was built in order to connect the Scanning, Handshake capture and Brute force process of the basic and known phase of wifi attacking.
+ Lazy-Wifi is an automated wifi attack tool that makes your life easier regarding the entire brute force attack surface.
+This project was built in order to connect the scanning, handshake capture and brute-force process of the basic and known phase of wifi attacking.
   <br><br>
   The following happens when running this automation: